Children’s Religious Education Curriculum 2017 – 2018

 Grades K-1: A Discovering Year nurtures children’s spiritual and religious growth by exploring connections to selves, friendships, families, church, nature and religious and cultural days.
 Children will learn to appreciate the worth of each person, to express feelings, to play cooperatively, to celebrate diversity and to feel part of the UU community.

-In February and March, this class will have 8 sessions of OWL, the Unitarian Universalist sexuality curriculum.
-Parent orientation sessions will be in January 2017.
+In February and March, this class will have 8 sessions of K-1 OWL, the Unitarian Universalist sexuality curriculum that covers birth, babies, bodies, and families.
+Parent orientation sessions will be in January 2018.

-Grades 9-12: The Senior Youth Group meets on 1st and 3rd Sunday afternoons from 12:30 – 2:00 pm this year.
-The Youth Group’s purpose includes nurturing spiritual, emotional and intellectual growth, developing leadership skills, building community, increasing understanding between youth and adults, and serving the wider community.
-Activities include worship, learning, games, overnights, social action, field trips and youth conferences.
+Grades 9-12: Youth Group meets first and third Sunday afternoons from 12:30-2pm.
+Youth group is a youth-led, advisor-supported program.
+Its purposes include nurturing spiritual, emotional and intellectual growth, developing leadership skills, building community, increasing understanding between youth and adults, and serving the wider community.
+Activities include worship, learning, games, overnights, social action, and youth conferences.